Getting a Mortgage with a Poor Credit Score

 The first step to getting a mortgage with poor credit is understanding what situation you are in.
 Many credit issues will stay on your credit report for up to 6 years, so knowing what you’ve experienced and when will help to make your mortgage journey easier.

 Keeping on top of bills can be difficult, but little blips don’t have to stop you from getting a mortgage.
-If you’ve missed a payment on a bill or a credit card, there are lenders who are able to help.
+If you’ve missed a payment on a bill or a credit card, there are lenders who can help.

 It’s important to understand that missing payments makes you look risky to a lender.
-Because of this, mortgage lenders may offer to lend less or may increase rates to reflect your credit position, but it largely depends on how recent the late payment was and if your credit score has repaired itself.
+Because of this, mortgage lenders may offer you less of a loan or may increase rates to reflect your credit position.
+However, this largely depends on how recent the missed payment was and if your credit score has repaired itself.

 An arrangement to pay is an agreement between you and a company to raise or lower the cost of your monthly repayments.
 Although you have taken the right steps to put an arrangement in place, this can still be seen as a negative payment marker and may lower your credit score.

 If you have an arrangement in place, it’s important to know how much you are paying and how long the arrangement is for.
-A mortgage lender needs to take this into account to assess what mortgage is affordable for you.
+Have a chat with one of our experienced advisors and tell us about your past or present arrangements.

 A default is usually registered as a last resort if you are continuing to miss your monthly repayments.
 This is typically between 3 to 6 months, but can vary depending on the lender’s terms.
 A default can occur regardless of how much money you owe.

 You will receive a default notice first, and at this stage, the notice will not appear on your credit file.
-You then have 2 weeks to make any outstanding payments.
+This is essentially your last chance to make any outstanding payments.
 If you cannot make the required payments, your account will default and this will be registered on your credit file.

-There are many specialist lenders who will ask to hear your side of the story and assess your situation on a personal level.
+While falling behind on this many payments may seem like the end of the road, there are specialist lenders who will ask to hear your side of the story and assess your situation on a personal level.

 A County Court Judgement (CCJ) is a court order outlining that you owe money.